lankybutmacho/proto-mobile/README.md

       // do stuff here!
     }, 0);

-The second argument to Timeline.add() is the number of milleseconds after the start of this timeline that you want the event to occur.
+The second argument to Timeline.add() is the number of milliseconds after the start of this timeline that you want the event to occur.
 For the first event, we'll start at 0.
 Then we can queue up a couple more events:

     myTimeline.add(function() {
       // do more stuff here!